Jerry A. Jacobs, Ph.D.

 Professor of Sociology

 Jerry A. Jacobs has been a member of the faculty in sociology at Penn since 1983, when he completed his Ph.D. in sociology at Harvard.
 He has served as the Editor of the American Sociological Review and is the Founding President of the Work and Family Researchers Network.
 His research has addressed a number of aspects of women's employment, including authority, earnings, working conditions, part-time work and work-family conflict, and entry into male-dominated occupations.
 He has authored or edited 10 books and journal special issues, published 75 academic papers and received more than 30 research grants.
-His books include The Changing Face of Medicine, with Ann Boulis, (Cornell University Press, 2008), The Time Divide, with Kathleen Gerson (Harvard University Press, 2004), and Revolving Doors: Sex Segregation and Women's Careers.
-Jacobs’ study of interdisciplinary scholarly communication, In Defense of Disciplines: Interdisciplinarity, Specialization and the Research University, will be published in the fall of 2013 by the University of Chicago Press.
+Jacobs’ study of interdisciplinary scholarly communication, In Defense of Disciplines: Interdisciplinarity, Specialization and the Research University, was recently published by the University of Chicago Press.
+His other books include The Changing Face of Medicine, with Ann Boulis, (Cornell University Press, 2008), The Time Divide, with Kathleen Gerson (Harvard University Press, 2004), and Revolving Doors: Sex Segregation and Women's Careers (Stanford University Press, 1989).

 Office: 217 McNeil Building

 PSC Conference Room, 5th Floor McNeil Building

 103 McNeil Building

 Project for Advanced Research in Global Communication Master Class - Mimi Sheller, Professor of Sociology, Drexel University

 Annenberg School for Communication, Room 300